shuokabe/MSc_Individual_Project-archive/deepQuest-mod/README.md

 - prepare_data is a modified version of the original deepQuest's prepare_data file.
 It enables to handle the new visual feature input correctly.

 - launch.sh and sent-launch.sh are shell files which make easier the move of the concerned dataset

+- The train-shell folder contains the shell scripts to execute the training and testing with the desired MQE model.

+- The config folder contains the different configuration files for the baseline and its modified MQE version for sentence-level and document-level neural-based approaches.